Spirituality and religion in therapy: a holistic approach

 Next

-Moving through Autumn: exploring transition through reflection, somatic nature connection and ritual
+Moving through Autumn: exploring transition through reflection and ritual